Energy vs mood tracking in autism - why energy matters more than mood

 What Energy Actually Measures

-Energy tracking tells you the subtle factors that make you feel drained, not simply "unhappy."
+Energy tracking tells me the subtle factors that make me feel drained, not simply "unhappy."

 Bothersome environments with bright lighting or flashing colors drain me, despite wanting to be there.
 Mood tracking doesn't account for this.